musa-atlihan/CarND-German-Traffic-Sign-Classifier-Project/README.md

 | 9                     | No passing                                    |
 | 16                    | Vehicles over 3.5 metric tons prohibited      |

-When the softmax normalization is applied, as can be seen from the plot of softmax probabilities, model predicts the true class (Dangerous curve to the right) 100% certainty.
+When the softmax normalization is applied, as can be seen from the plot of softmax probabilities, model predicts the true class (Dangerous curve to the right) with 100% certainty.

 #### Top-5 probability for image 5 (Priority road)